The beaches are stunning, however, it’s these little critters that will leave you with a lasting memory of Rottnest.

 - Dedicate one day of your trip to snorkelling and check out as many places as possible.
 Hiring the gear for the day.

 - Go to Kmart or BigW prior to leaving Perth and pick yourself up a cheap set that will get you amongst the action.

 - The Rottnest Island general store in the settlement precinct has a selection of gear at various prices, you will find something cheaper than the cost of a day’s hire charge.

 There is so much choice, spoilt for options you’ll be.
 These were our favourites, they were all safe for the kids, crystal clear with lots of sand to play on.

-- The Basin is easily reached from the settlement either on a bike or by foot, crystal clear pools of water with mostly gentle gradients.
-Main swimming area beautifully protected from swell by a reef, a great place for the beginner snorkeler in the family to have a bash.
+- The Basin is easily reached from the settlement either on a bike or by foot, with crystal clear pools of water with mostly gentle gradients.
+The main swimming area is beautifully protected from swell by a reef, a great place for the beginner snorkeler in the family to have a bash.

 - Pinky’s Beach is also easily reached from the settlement either on a bike or by foot.
 It’s nestled in behind the camping ground, access is gained by walking through the campground.
 This beach is a nice little sweeping bay, with a long sandy beach, a rocky headland at one end and the Bathurst lighthouse at the other.
 The water is a delight and another great place for the kids.

 Pinky’s Beach & Bathurst Lighthouse.
 Kids enjoying a play

 - Little Parakeet Bay This little bay is a little bit further away, it’s the next one along after Geordie Bay.
 It’s achievable by bike and has its own bus stop.
 This place is not as big as the first two I mentioned and space on the sand on a warm summer’s day could be a little limited. however, swimming and snorkelling are great, especially for kids.